What to Plant in April

 Beans (Zones 3-10)

-Start planting both bush and pole beans now that the soil and air are warmed up.
+There are two main kinds of beans found in gardens, bush beans and pole beans.
+Start planting both bush and pole beans now that the soil and air are warmed up as they should not have been started indoors.
 Try a continual 7-10 day sowing of different varieties, this will give you continual bean crops and not one large harvest with wasted crop!

 Cabbage (Zones 3-10)

-Suggested variety: Late Flat Dutch, Golden Acre, Michihili
+Suggested varieties: Late Flat Dutch, Golden Acre, Michihili

 Corn (Zones 3-10)

-Corn is one of the most rewarding and fast growing crops to grow!
-Corn is delicious when cooked only minutes after being pulled off the stalk.
-Try a small plot of corn, working your way to a large field of several varieties.
+Corn is a fast growing crop!
+Corn is delicious when grilled, boiled or steamed fresh off the stalk.
+Try a small plot of corn two weeks after the last frost, working your way to a large field of several varieties.

 Cucumbers (Zones 3-10)

 Fast growing vine or bush cucumber plants can produce an abundance of cucumber fruits for a summer harvest.
 Be careful to pick a variety for the space you have in your garden.
-Vine cucumbers can be the best tasting, but need far more space than bush varieties.
+Cucumbers can be transplanted three weeks after being started or planted directly two weeks after the last spring frost.

-Suggest variety: Spacemaster 80, Boston Pickling, Burpless Bush Slicer
+Suggest varieties: Spacemaster 80, Boston Pickling, Burpless Bush Slicer

 Herbs (Zones 3-10)